creatis-myriad/didactic/README.md

 # now you can do:
 from didactic import Whatever
 ```
-> **Note**
-> The instructions above for setting up an environment are for general purpose/local environments.
-For more specific use
-> cases, e.g. on DRAC clusters, please refer to the [installation README](INSTALLATION.md).

 > **Warning**
 > All following commands in this README (and other READMEs for specific packages), will assume you're working from